Bapppis/recall-dungeon/README.md

 ## License

+- This project is licensed under a custom Non-Commercial License.
+You may use, modify, and share for personal and educational purposes only.
-- This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+Commercial use is not permitted.
+See the [LICENSE](LICENSE) file for details.
+- For other use cases, questions or anything else, feel free to message me!

 ---